CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 ## Lab scenario

-Azure Cognitive Search combines a search engine as a service with deep integration with AI capabilities to enrich the information in the search index.
+Azure AI Search combines a search engine as a service with deep integration with AI capabilities to enrich the information in the search index.

-In this lab, you will build an Azure Cognitive Search index that automatically indexes data in an Azure Cosmos DB SQL API container and enriches the data using the Azure Cognitive Services Translator functionality.
+In this lab, you will build an Azure AI Search index that automatically indexes data in an Azure Cosmos DB for NoSQL container and enriches the data using the Azure AI Translator functionality.

 ## Lab objectives